Yiddish grammar: Contemporary Hasidic Yiddish

 Spoken Yiddish within contemporary Hasidic communities has seen the emergence of a new set of demonstrative determiners, de, deys, and deye.
 Deye (determiner) and deys (pronoun) are both used in the singular.
 They roughly correspond to the English word ‘This’.
 For example, one may hear deye yingl iz groys 'This boy is big', but for the pronoun form it would be Deys iz groys 'This is big'.
 Deys, like dos (from which it is likely derived, and blended with di) when functioning as a pronoun, is used only for non-human subject nouns.
 Finally, deye 'these' is used for plural and can also function as a pronoun.
 Curiously, dey, deys, and deye do not appear in Hasidic Yiddish in written form, reflecting the wide divergence between spoken and written forms among Hasidic Yiddish speakers.

-A common belief, especially among non-native or academically-trained Yiddish speakers, is that the case and gender system is disappearing from Hasidic Yiddish, though this has been found to be a misapprehension.
+A common belief, especially among non-native or academically trained Yiddish speakers, is that the case and gender system is disappearing from Hasidism|Hasidic Yiddish, though this has been found to be a misapprehension.

-In casual usage of Hasidic Yiddish, especially in spoken form, the definite articles der, di, and dos often appear to have shifted to a more general single definite article de in the nominative, accusative, and dative cases, for both singular and plural, complemented by the demonstrative determiners de, deys, and deye.
+In casual usage of Hasidic Yiddish, especially in spoken form, the definite articles der, di, and dos often appear to have shifted to a more general single definite article de in the nominative, accusative, and dative cases, for both singular and plural, mirroring English the, complemented by the demonstrative determiners de, deys, and deye.

 However, more recent studies of Hasidic Yiddish publications show that a definite case and gender system exists in written Hasidic Yiddish, albeit in a modified, and in some cases, more relaxed, form.
 Der is widely used for masculine nouns, but never for feminine, even as the use of di has crept beyond the feminine and the plural.
 In the accusative and dative cases, Hasidic Yiddish uses the definite article dem and its corresponding inflected nouns for the masculine case, and, to a lesser degree, to the dative feminine, where applicable.
 However, the usage of der for the accusative feminine is more relaxed, and is often replaced by di.